Ted's Hiking World A Three-Part Odyssey

 Today I saw twenty arches, a dozen petroglyph panels, movie sets, wave formations, and rocks of a thousand colors.
 The Valley of Fire is in a class of its own, and there remains a lot of unfinished business here.

-The overcast served dampen my spirits somewhat, though.
+The overcast served to dampen my spirits somewhat, though.
 Next time I will try to find a relatively cool day in the springtime when some flowers are out and the sun is shining — and when I can see better.

 ---